vbalashi/pontix-chrome-extension/README.md

 ## Testing

-Use the included `test.html` file to test the extension:

 1. Load the extension in Chrome (Developer mode)
-2. Open `test.html` in a browser tab
+2. Open any webpage with selectable text
 3. Click the extension icon to enable the sidebar
 4. Test different selection scenarios:
    - Single words